terryworona/simple-cv/README.md

 ## Getting Started

-My own personal resume can be found via the branch `/release` where I've tagged different versions of my ever-evolving work history.
+My own personal resume can be found via the branch `release` where I've tagged different versions of my ever-evolving work history.

 The `master` branch of this repository contains "dummy data" that you can use as a starter project.
 Simply replace the placeholder information with your own.